tausvels/usefullFunctions/README.md

 6. ### ADDED A GRAPH CRITICAL CONNECTION ALGO
 - Outputs the most critical connection in pair of nodes in a graph.
 Performs DFS.

+## NODE FUNCTIONS
+- Added a promise function that can resolve an array of promises both parallely & sequentially.
+Uses setTimeout to mimic a promise response.